 The list that holds the functions called by the kernel's own panic function is panic_notifier_list.
-The notifier_chain_register function is used to add an item to this list.
-Conversely, notifier_chain_unregister is used to remove an item from this list.
+The notifier_list.
+The notifier_list.
+The notifier_chain_unregister is used to remove an item from this list.

 The location of your own panic function has little importance, but the registration of this function must be done during system initialization.
 In our case, we add a mypanic.c file in the kernel/ directory of the kernel sources and modify that directory's Makefile accordingly.
 Here is the mypanic.c for our control module: